foundriesio/docs/source/tutorials/working-with-tags/adapting-shellhttpd.rst

      Changing apps from: [] -> [shellhttpd]
      Changing packagemanager to ostree+compose_apps

-In a few minutes, your device should receive an update.
+In a few minutes your device should receive an update.

-On your device, test the container again:
+Test the container on your device:

 .. prompt:: bash device:~$, auto